-In 2018 deposits with banks represent cash deposits in domestic bank, with interest rate from 0.60% p.a. to 0.85% p.a. with maturity between 3 and 12 months.
+Deposits with banks represent cash deposits in reputable domestic banks, with interest rate of 0.1% p.a. to 0.85% p.a. and with maturity between 3 and 12 months

 The carrying amounts of the deposits with banks are denominated in the following currencies: